 - If you received more than one of these treatments, your risk of lung problems may be higher.

-What type of lung damage can occur?
+What type of lung issues can happen?

 What symptoms should I report to my provider?